Chinese Culture University: History

+The school was founded as Far East University in 1962 by Chang Ch'i-yun, and it was renamed College of Chinese Culture by President Chiang Kai-shek in 1963.
+It became Chinese Culture University in 1980.

+The main campus is located on Yang Ming Mountain, overlooks the Tienmu District, and is about a 45-minute drive from Taipei Main Station.
+The area is known for its extensive hiking trails and hot springs.
+The university is located just off of the main road that winds up the mountain where amenities can be found.
+Many of the students rent apartments in this small village area and the city buses have stops along the main road.

 Chinese Culture University has been reorganized many times.
 The Ministry of Education granted the University permission to establish studies in philosophy, Chinese, Eastern languages, English, French, German, history, geography, news, art, music, drama, physical education, domestic science, and architecture.

 Academics

 CCU has 12 colleges: Agriculture, Arts, Business Administration, Education, Engineering, Environmental Design, Foreign Languages, Journalism and Mass Communications, Law, Liberal Arts, Science, and Social Sciences.
-The Department of Tourism Management ranks in the top three among universities in Mainland China, Hong Kong and Taiwan.
 CCU first appeared and ranked 401-450 in the QS 2022 Asian Universities Ranking.

-Location

-The main campus is located on Yang Ming Mountain, overlooks the Tienmu District, and is about a 45-minute drive from Taipei Main Station.
-The area is known for its extensive hiking trails and hot springs.
-The university is located just off of the main road that winds up the mountain where a 24-hour Wellcome Supermarket, 7-11, Starbucks, Mos Burger, and McDonald's can be found.
-Many of the students rent apartments in this small village area and the city buses have stops along the main road.